mrichardson03/mrichardson03.panos/README.md

 This collection is different than the official Palo Alto Networks collection in a number of key ways:

-- Written using the Ansible httpapi connector.
-The `provider` argument to modules is no longer used.
-- Modules interface with the PAN-OS XML API directly, rather than using an intermediate library.
-This collection only depends on the Python modules `xmltodict` and `requests`, which are included with Ansible Tower by default.
-- **Not backwards compatible.** Option names have been kept the same where appropriate, but this collection differs from **paloaltonetworks.panos** in countless ways (no more `provider` parameter, no `commit` parameter, etc).
+- **Direct XML API support.** All aspects of PAN-OS can be configured using the standard Ansible Jinja2 templating language.
+- **Designed for customization.** Action plugins can further extend the modules in this collection to support complex workflows.
+- **Uses standard Ansible connection methods.** This collection is written using as an Ansible `httpapi` plugin.
+This allows for a number of enhancements, most notably persistent connections to the device.
+- **No more non-standard dependencies.** Only Python modules shipped in Ansible Tower are used, `xmltodict` and `requests`.

+This collection is **not backwards compatible** with `paloaltonetworks.panos`.

 ## Installation